Cray-HPE/docs-csm/operations/boot_orchestration/Operators.md

 ### `session-cleanup`

-This operator deletes sessions from BOS that are older than a specified age.
+This operator deletes completed sessions from BOS that are older than a specified age.

 The age is controlled by the [`cleanup_completed_session_ttl`](Options.md#cleanup_completed_session_ttl) option.
 If that option has a zero value, then this cleanup behavior is disabled.